Softbank closer to acquiring Sprint after Dish abandons bid for now

 | TOKYO/NEW YORK

-TOKYO/NEW YORK Japan's SoftBank Corp cleared a major hurdle in its attempt to buy U.S. wireless provider Sprint Nextel Corp, as rival bidder Dish Network Corp declined to make a new offer after SoftBank sweetened its own bid last week.
+TOKYO/NEW YORK Japan's SoftBank Corp (9984.T) cleared a major hurdle in its attempt to buy U.S. wireless provider Sprint Nextel Corp (S.N), as rival bidder Dish Network Corp (DISH.O) declined to make a new offer after SoftBank sweetened its own bid last week.

-SoftBank Chief Executive Masayoshi Son is now a step closer to sealing the largest overseas acquisition by a Japanese company in history, after winning support from a key shareholder by raising SoftBank's offer to $21.6 billion (14 billion pounds) from $20.1 billion last week.
+SoftBank Chief Executive Masayoshi Son is now a step closer to sealing the largest overseas acquisition by a Japanese company in history, after winning support from a key shareholder by raising SoftBank's offer to $21.6 billion from $20.1 billion last week.

 Son, a rare risk-taker in a cautious Japanese corporate environment, has been determined to thwart a rival bid from Dish - led by Chairman Charlie Ergen, known for aggressive takeover attempts - in an effort to break into the U.S. market.